Pepe013196/Vision17/Lab1-Linux/AnswersLab1/Readme.md

   Any changes that occurred with either of these files would affect the other file or link.

-9. ``#! /bin/bash``:

-  In Linux system, we have shell which interprets our UNIX commands.
+9. ``#! /bin/bash``: In Linux system, we have shell which interprets our UNIX commands.
 Now there are a number of shell in Unix system.
-Among them, there is a shell called bash which is very common Linux and it has a long history.
-This is a by default shell in Linux.
+The default shell in Linux called bash.
 When you write a script (collection of unix commands and so on) you have a option to specify which shell it can be used.
 Generally you can specify which shell it wold be by using Shebang.

-  So if you #!/bin/bash in the top of your scripts then you are telling your system to use bash as a default shell.
+  So if you write ``#!/bin/bash`` in the top of your scripts, you are telling your system to use bash as a default shell.

 10. Users: The information of the users on linux is on the /etc/passwd file.
 This file contains one line for each user account, with seven fields delimited by colons.
 Due to this characteristic, is possible use wc –l, that is a command that counts the number of lines in a file, printing the number of users on the server
   ```